erycoking/Politico/README.md

   - run for office
   - vote

-##### Bear in mind that the system is still under development, you can only use it for production at you own risk
+##### *Disclaimer* : Bear in mind that the system is still under development, you can only use it for production at you own risk